Notable Non-Fiction

 Register Here

+NEW DATE!
 Calling all crafty toddlers!
 Join us in the Maker Space for a special seasonal craft perfect for busy little hands.
 Recommended for ages 2 to 5.
-Registration is *highly encouraged.* This month: Let's make crowns out of paper plates!
+Registration is *highly encouraged.* This month: Let's shake up splatter paintings in a jar!

 Register Here